| |

 of repair, to evaluate potential re-building strategies, to raise the

 funds for these projects, and ultimately to carry out each project.
+In

 The following areas were identified as potentially requiring attention:

-Main Entrance Gate The main entrance gate was constructed by Greg Leavitt in 1988.
+The main entrance gate was constructed by Greg Leavitt in 1988.
 Noted in

-Action: In Summer 2008, the gate was
+Action: In Summer 2008, the gate was cleaned and preserved by Greg

 Leavitt's Staff at a break-even cost.
-The sealant product should be
+The sealant product should be reapplied in 5 - 10 years.

-Garden Interior and Exterior Lighting Noted in 2008, almost all lights inside the garden and
+Noted in 2008, almost all lights inside the garden and

 directly outside of it were non-functional.
 Additionally, several areas